polkadot-js/api/packages/types/README.md

 # @polkadot/types

-Implementation of the types and their (de-)serialisation via SCALE codec.\
+Implementation of the types and their (de-)serialisation via SCALE codec.<br>
 On the Rust side, the codec types and primitive types are implemented via the [parity-codec](https://github.com/paritytech/parity-codec).